aleklisi/The-Sound-Of-Erlang/article.md

 just to add it to a repository.
 You can listen to the result [here](/out/2Sec440Hz.mp3).
-So now lats play the new sound and compare it with https://youtu.be/xGXYFJmvIvk the same frequency sound from YouTube.
+Let's play the new sound and compare it with https://youtu.be/xGXYFJmvIvk the same frequency sound from YouTube.
-For me they sound identical
+For me, they sound identical.

 ```bash
 rebar3 escriptize && ./_build/default/bin/the_sound_of_erlang